rltvty/olkelda/saturday.md

 # Saturday, July 6, 2019

 ## Ceremony
-10:00 Leaving Reykjavik by car for a 2 hour drive north
+10:00 AM Leaving Reykjavik by car for a 2 hour drive north

 1:00 PM Hike to Rauðamelsölkelda